 - All candidates are required to remove their eyeglasses for close visual inspection by testing center staff.
-These inspections will take a few seconds and will be done at check-in and again upon return from breaks. - Jewelry outside of wedding and engagement rings is prohibited.
-Candidates may not wear other jewelry to the test center. - Hair accessories are subject to inspection.
+These inspections will take a few seconds and will be done at check-in and again upon return from breaks. - All jewelry is prohibited.
+Hair accessories are subject to inspection.
 Candidates should refrain from wearing ornate clips, combs, barrettes, headbands, and other hair accessories as they may be prohibited from wearing them in to the testing room and asked to store them in their locker. - If candidate is caught with a camera device prior to entering the testing room, Prometric will confiscate and they won't be able to test. - If a candidate is caught with a camera device while in the testing room, Prometric will confiscate and the exam will be terminated.